muit/muit.github.io/content/posts/memory/introduction-to-allocators-and-arenas.md

 The allocators provided by the STD (the C++ standard library) are templated objects bound to a type.
 For example, `std::vector` can have different allocators.

-In game development, we still use allocators in containers, but it is also frequent to see them as global managers of memory.
+In game development, we also use allocators as global memory managers.
 Using them, we can optimize allocations for specific parts of a game engine.
 For example, we can have an allocator that contains one render frame of data and gets cleared when a new frame starts.

 But...
-Isn't it confusing to call both of these concepts allocators?
+Isn't it confusing to call everything an allocator?
-I believe it is, and I don't seem to be the only one because some engines call the second type _arenas_.
+I believe it is, and I don't seem to be the only one because some engines call the global memory allocators *arenas*.

-As you might imagine already, it is a thin line that separates them, but it's an important distinction for code design.
+Therefore, let's stick with the following terminology:

-Therefore, let's stick with the following:
+> **Allocators** are objects that encapsulate allocation and deallocation of memory

-- **Arenas** are independent (often global) objects that provide allocation and deallocation for any use.
+> **Arenas** are independent (often global) allocators

-- **Allocators** are stateful objects that manage allocations and deallocations of a container.
-They can point to an arena.
+> **Container Allocators** are stateful allocators that manage the memory used by a container

 ## Why are they necessary?